 Typically, a character will only have one background skill, though several can be taken together if one's history indicates a necessity (law enforcement and military for an MP, or possibly an heir to fortune and student for a rich kid about to learn the family 'trade').
 There are four background skills in all, each of which provides its own advantages (and drawbacks):

 Heir to Fortune: this background skill helps to describe a character that was born into (or simply inherited) a whole lot of money.
 It offers a +1 RS to the character's Lifestyle, which the player can then gamble upon to determine their final amount.
 The advantage here is that the character need not actually work to maintain his or her lifestyle (no job necessary).

 Depending on the nature of the fortune, though, it may come with complications.
 For one thing, there's the family; if the character is a member of a wealthy or influential family, their fortunes may wax and wane dependent on the character's actions (and vice versa).
 If the character merely inherited their fortune, it's possible that stipulations in the will that gave it to them may hinder their activities.

 Conditions such as these should be worked out with the Gamemaster during character generation, though it's generally not fair to over-burden a character just because he or she was born into wealth.
 The overall idea is to enhance a character's background, after all, not weigh it down to the point of silliness.
 Heir to Fortune costs three skill slots (or three points) during character generation.

 Law Enforcement: the character with the law enforcement skill has a background in, well, law enforcement.
 He or she may currently be a police officer or served as one in the past, and active law enforcement officials can legally carry a gun and make arrests while in their jurisdiction.
-This tie to the authorities gives a character two additional contacts, the first being the agency they work (or formerly worked) for.
+This tie to the authorities gives a character two additional contacts, the first being the agency they are associated with.